hitbtc-com/hitbtc-api/README.md

 Each request should include three parameters: `apikey`, `signature` and `nonce`.

 * `nonce` - unique monotonous number that should be generated on the client.
 Hint: use millisecond or microsecond timestamp for `nonce`.
-This parameter should be added as a query string parameter `nonce`.
+This parameter should be added as a query string parameter `nonce`. `nonce` should be < (2^53-1).
 * `apikey` - API key from Settings page.
 This parameter should be added as a query string parameter `apikey`.
 * `signature` - hex representation of hmac-sha512 of concatenated `uri` and `postData`.
 This parameter should be added as a HTTP header `X-Signature`.